Index Rebalancing

 - Modern compatibility: Maximizes benefits of today's zero-commission and fractional share capabilities

-Does Micro-Rebalancing Replace Traditional Asset Allocation in Index Investing?
+Does Micro-Rebalancing Replace Traditional Asset Allocation?

-Is Micro-Rebalancing Too Time-Intensive for Average ETF Investors?
+Is Micro-Rebalancing Too Time-Intensive for Average Investors?

 The decision-making process is systematic and rules-based